September 15th, 2019 – Version 1.1.0 is available. Additional key commands, a few more buttons and Bible Charts have been added.

 - c – Display the Commentary for the current Chapter

-- C – Copy the current Chapter to the clipboard
+- C – Copy the currently selected Bible text to the clipboard

 - p – Go to Previous Chapter (also F3)